ucsc-ospo/ucsc-ospo.github.io/content/curiosswinter2025/index.md

 [Dream Inn](https://maps.app.goo.gl/bST3qPwmSLPhHEpY9) Santa Cruz is located 3 miles from the Seymour Marine Discovery Center.
 Hotel amenities include a heated beachfront swimming pool and hot tub, pool bar, direct access to Cowell beach, and it is home to the Jack O’Neill Restaurant & Lounge.
 The hotel is at the end of the scenic route via the West Cliff Drive and next to the Santa Cruz Boardwalk and Wharf.
 Visit Dream Inn Santa Cruz [website](https://maps.app.goo.gl/bST3qPwmSLPhHEpY9) for more information about the hotel.

 A hotel room from Jan 8th to Jan 10th for one person per institution will be covered.
 For other participants, the room rate is $179 plus tax per night for the nights of January 8th and 9th.
+Instructions for booking hotels if you are paying for yourself will be available soon.

-If you’d like to extend your stay, the room rate is $229 plus tax per night for the nights of January 10th and 11th.
+Note that if intend to extend your stay, the room rate is $229 plus tax per night for the nights of January 10th and 11th.

 *Self parking at the Dream Inn hotel is complimentary.*